Characters of the Devil May Cry series: Mundus

 Mundus is the Emperor of the Underworld and the overarching antagonist of the series, starting with his role as the main antagonist of the original Devil May Cry.
 He is portrayed as a semi-amorphous creature with three orb-like eyes who takes the form of a white-skinned seraph with a third eye on his forehead and a scar on his chest.
 Millennia ago, Mundus led the demons under his command in a long and brutal war with humanity, until he was betrayed and defeated by the strongest of his knights, Sparda, who sealed his powers and imprisoned him in his own realm.
 After Sparda's death due to the loss of his immortality, Mundus took revenge by sending his minions to murder Dante's mother, Eva, and seemingly killing his brother Vergil as well.
 In the aftermath of Devil May Cry 3, Mundus captured Vergil when he challenged him and turned the young man into the first of the Angelo demons.
-As the primary antagonist in Devil May Cry, Mundus is shown to have spent centuries posing as a statue on the forbidding Mallet Island, steadily corrupting the inhabitants and using his powers to remake the island in his own image.
+As the primary antagonist in Devil May Cry, Mundus is shown to have spent centuries posing as a statue on the foreboding Mallet Island, steadily corrupting the inhabitants and using his powers to remake the island in his own image.
 He then crafts a demon named Trish, making her look identical to Eva, and sending her to hire Dante to kill him so he can be destroyed.
 Mundus carefully monitored Dante's progress throughout the island, watching as he defeated his servants one by one and even stepping in to personally murder his servant Griffon when he begs Mundus for more power.
 Finally, when even Trish proved unable to stop Dante, Mundus tried to strike him down with his magic, but Trish took the attack instead, leaving her close to death.
 Dante's anger transformed him into the form of his father Sparda, and he defeated Mundus in personal combat.
 Despite this, Mundus crossed over, and tried to crush Dante with his decomposing body.
 Trish then combined her own magic with Dante's weapons, allowing him to seal Mundus' powers once again.
 Before he was banished back to his realm, Mundus vowed to one day take his revenge on Dante and conquer all of the human world.

 A statue of Mundus can be seen briefly in Devil May Cry 2.
 He is also referenced in Devil May Cry 5 as having eaten the fruit of the Qliphoth to become ruler of the Underworld.
 In Dante's storyline in the PlayStation 2 version of Viewtiful Joe, he possesses Captain Blue to take revenge on Dante and Trish.
 Mundus also appears in the second Devil May Cry novel in a parallel universe, where he is confronted by Dante and Nelo Angelo's forces.
 An alternate version of Mundus appears as the main antagonist of DmC: Devil May Cry, this time portrayed as a powerful demon in human form who secretly rules over humanity.
+In the Netflix series, Mundus is voiced by Ray Chase.